 Claris Eye Care & Surgery has a world-class team that carefully crafts vision correction solutions tailored to each of our patient’s needs.
 Dr. Carlson has conducted thousands of surgeries, helping people eliminate their need for glasses for over 20 years.
 He uses Contoura® Vision which enhances the results of LASIK providing a more personalized and precise outcome.

 Dr. Carlson utilizes the WaveLight Refractive Suite which includes the Alcon WaveLight® EX500 Wavefront Optimized Excimer laser, the FS200 Femtosecond laser and Contoura® topography-guided system.
 The WaveLight® EX500 laser provides a very wide range of treatments and is extremely fast.
 In fact, more people can be candidates for laser vision correction with this laser than ever before.
 The speed of the EX500 laser makes for an easier treatment experience.

 Before LASIK eye surgery, Dr. Carlson will perform a thorough eye exam to ensure your eyes are healthy enough for the procedure.
 He will evaluate:

 There are a few things to expect after the procedure is finished.
 Some blurry vision and haziness immediately after surgery are normal, however, clarity should improve by the very next morning.
-Your eyesight should stabilize and continue to improve within the first few days, although in rare cases it may take several weeks or longer.
+Your eyesight should continue to improve and stabilize over the first week, although in some cases it may take several weeks or longer.

 Most people achieve 20/20 vision or better after their surgery, but LASIK results do vary.
 Some people may achieve only 20/40 vision or less, and may still need to wear glasses or contact lenses following laser vision correction, though your prescription level typically will be much lower than before.